whiprandolph/bestseller/Part 3 - The Deepest Revolution/02 - Integrity and Bravery.md

 An excellent practice for cultivating integrity and bravery is simple: always face your fears.
 Why would a person lie, or break a promise?
 Often because they're afraid of the consequences of doing whats right.
 Why do people do cowardly things like side with the big bully instead of standing with the victim, or pretending to believe falsehoods just because their job depends on it?
 Of course -- because doing the right thing can be scary.

-These are simple truths that any Kindergartner knows, and I believe they're fundamental to generating a healthy culture.
+These are simple truths that any kindergartner knows, and I believe they're fundamental to generating a healthy culture.
 To anyone who wishes to be part of creating a new healthy culture, I strongly suggest: cultivate your integrity and bravery, ideally with others in a group where people lovingly hold each other to a high standard of excellence.

+When whole nations of people cultivate bravery and integrity as a normal way of life, the resulting stories are breathtaking.
+American colonel RI Dodge encountered the bravery and physical training of Apache warriors, and he wrote, "The tenacity of life of an Indian, the amount of lead he will carry off, indicates a nervous system so dull as to class him with brutes rather than men...
+I myself have seen an Indian go off with two bullets through his body, within an inch of his spine, the only effect of which was to cause him to change his gait from a run to a dignified walk."

+This shows how easily people can make foolish assumptions.
+Colonel Dodge was fighting against warriors who trained to run as much as 75 miles per day for days in a row, intentionally cultivated bravery, and were heavily motivated to protect the land and people they loved.
+Instead of noticing the warriors' deep love, bravery and physical capability, Dodge thought they were unfeeling brutes because they kept going even when he shot them repeatedly.

+My final suggestion is this: _build a library of stories of brave people_.
+Surround yourself with brave people and stories about them to help build your own courage.
+This way bravery won't seem rare, but just a normal and excellent way of life.

-When a group has widespread, pervasive integrity and bravery, then widespread trust will naturally follow, and I believe that "most secure feeling in the world" will not be far behind.
+When a group has widespread, pervasive integrity and bravery, then I believe widespread trust and _the most secure feeling in the world_ will naturally follow.